-Note: When you decide to use FIQ, ensure that an FIQ stack is defined and that the FIQ stack pointer is initialized during startup and that an interrupt vector for FIQ handling is included in your application.
+Note: When you decide to use FIQ, ensure the FIQ stack is initialized during startup and that an interrupt vector for FIQ handling is included in your application.

 Chapter 7 MMU and cache support

 This chapter describes the MMU and cache support for ARM CPUs.